Welcome to Reading Inspiration

 I’m Angela and I absolutely love books, reading and writing.
 I grew up dreaming of living in a bedroom made up of wall-to-wall bookshelves – my very own library!
 I love finding and exploring new books, reading with my son and stealing (borrowing) his books.
 I enjoy a wide range of book genres.
 My favourite reading materials include sci-fi, speculative fiction, fantasy, drama, classics and graphic novels.

-I have a background working in adult education training school support workers.
-I’ve also worked with children, delivering creative workshops.
+I have a background working in adult education and I’ve also worked with children, delivering creative workshops.
 I’ve previously worked in the arts, photography and publishing.
 I am Hufflepuff through and through.

 Toothy is my son’s nickname.
 He is a fan of Minecraft, Lego and action and magical fantasy books.
 He is mentioned often and contributes much inspiration to this blog.
-Due to his age range, many of the children’s books I discuss or review are middle-grade fiction.
-However, I do branch out and cover other age ranges, from picture books to YA fiction.
+Due to his age range, we cover a lot of middle-grade fiction on the blog.
+However, we also branch out and cover other age ranges, from picture books to YA fiction.
 Toothy is house Ravenclaw.

 Why write a book & pop culture blog?